davidrhoden/davidrhoden-basic-netlify/timeline/zztop-skynyrd-nov-5-1999.md

 It was the end of my first week working at my new job.
 We decided it would be fun to head to the new bar around the corner, the [Circle Bar](https://davidrhoden.com/tags/circle-bar/) for some after works drinks.
 We might have stayed a little too long.
 My new boss got the idea we should try to get last minute, night-of-show tickets to the inaugural show at what would later be called the Smoothie King Center.
 The band were ZZ Top and Lynyrd Skynyrd so of course Sara and I said yes.

 We went in my car as my boss had had a bit to drink.
 As soon as we got there he was able to buy tickets from a scalper for his wife and himself.
 That left me and Sara to fend for ourselves.
 Fortunately, this was still the 20th Century and there was a smoking area set up outside.
 A guy I knew from a record store, named Jason Craft, let us in (the area was delineated with police barriers).
-He just disconnected the barriers for a minute, which was a really nice thinig to do for a new acquaintance.
+He just disconnected the barriers for a minute, which was a really nice thing to do for a new acquaintance.

 Once we were in there were no problems.
 Plenty of empty seats.
 We missed Skynyrd, which was probably fine.